luminosita/packer-ubuntu/README.md

 ### Create Digital Ocean K3s Snapshots

-Review snapshot variables in `digitalocean/images` and make necessary corrections.
+Review snapshot variables in `images` and make necessary corrections.

 For HA K3s Cluster start with creation of `Master Contol Node Server Snapshot`.
 For the regular K3s Cluster start with creation of `Control Node Server Snapshot`